Jewish Genetic Disorders

 Do Jewish genetic disorders affect Ashkenazi, Sephardi and Mizrahi Jews?

 Yes.
-People often assume that this phenomenon only applies to Ashkenazi Jews.
+Many assume that this phenomenon only applies to Ashkenazi Jews.
 However, JGDs impact Sephardi and Mizrahi Jews too.

 How are Jewish genetic disorders inherited?